Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Probabilistic U-Net framework

 Since NN parameters are latent variables of the model, it is very difficult to make a proper choice of priors.
 If one sets the priors far from their true values, then the posterior may be unduly affected by such choice.
-To overcome this, we incorporate Empirical Bayes(EB) approach \citep{Emperical_bayes}, where we use the observed data to estimate the prior hyper-parameters.
-Otherwise it can be tough to do a good mean fit without a good prior knowledge of network parameters.
-In training phase we update the prior mean, keeping the prior standard deviation constant.
-Hence we optimise the loss by considering gradients with respect to prior mean as well.
+To overcome this, we incorporate Empirical Bayes~(EB) approach \citep{Emperical_bayes}, a method that uses the observed data to estimate the prior hyperparameters.
+In our approach, in the training phase, we update the prior means, keeping the prior standard deviation constant.
+Hence we minimize the loss function by also considering gradients with respect to the prior means.
+This treatment enables us to obtain a good fit to the data, while at the same time giving high prediction uncertainties in the region where little or no data is available.